 Attract a data center and/or other computer-related businesses to locate in Mars Hill.

 Formalize efforts to market the Town’s industrial area.

+Work with major employers to provide car pool and/or other ride share services as well as to support the efforts of the Aroostook Regional Transportation Service.
+Seek grant funds, use municipal bonding and other authorities, as appropriate.

 GOAL: Use the area’s natural beauty as a base for economic development efforts.